 Charming and appealing as Granada is, it’s hardly the center of gay activity in Nicaragua.
 The much larger capital city of Managua is home to the politically active LGBT groups.

 Through the internet we contacted a gay-owned B&B in Managua and called the owner to ask for directions.
 To our delight, he offered to come to Granada and pick us up.
-The drive was only half an hour and he wanted to meet Francis and see Joluva.
+The drive was only half an hour and he wanted to meet the owners of Joluva B&B.

-So we were chauffeured into the big city of nearly two million people by Lyndon Stinson, owner of Viva Nicaragua B&B, a manicured, leafy and quiet guest house on the outskirts of the city. (photo left)
+So we were chauffeured into the big city of nearly two million people by Lyndon, owner of Viva Nicaragua B&B, a manicured, leafy and quiet guest house on the outskirts of the city. (photo left)

 Rather unusual to see in this dark-haired country, Lyndon has a shock of pure blonde hair, is light-skinned and is about as gringo one can be in appearance.
 But he’s also a shrewd businessman, from Minnesota, who purchased a language school in Managua also called Viva Nicaragua in 2004 that caters to foreigners who prefer personal instruction in learning Spanish; all lessons are one-on-one.
 Numerous U.N. organizations and embassies employ the school’s services.